Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/index.md

 <br clear="all"/>

 #### Access to the WHO-UMC IDMP FHIR server
-The (preview) FHIR server with tutorials and examples can be reached at <a href="https://umc-ext-dev-phponfhirdemo-preview-rg01-webapp.azurewebsites.net/">https://umc-ext-dev-phponfhirdemo-preview-rg01-webapp.azurewebsites.net/</a>.
+The (preview) FHIR server with tutorials and examples can be reached at [https://umc-ext-dev-phponfhirdemo-preview-rg01-webapp.azurewebsites.net/](https://umc-ext-dev-phponfhirdemo-preview-rg01-webapp.azurewebsites.net)</a>.

 ### Dependencies